billsix/cprogrammingbook/doc/04-Functions.rst

 regular block structure gets blown to pieces with this, which although at a first glance is simple and obvious, does some very nasty things to the fabric of the language.
-We'll leave its nasty problems to Chapter 8, since they only rear up if you deliberately start to do perverse things with it and then say ‘what does this mean’?
+We'll leave its nasty problems to :ref:`specialized`, since they only rear up if you deliberately start to do perverse things with it and then say ‘what does this mean’?
 We've already seen it used to ensure that the declaration of something at the outer